 Unless your child will head straight for the water and jump in (in which case, strap them into a stroller or try a wrist link belt), Venice with a small child is fun.
 Even with the heat and crowds.

-We drove to Italy to have flexibility to see what we wanted to see when we were there.
+We drove to Italy to have the flexibility to see what we wanted to see when we were there.
 With 3 adults and a small child, this made sense.
 We did not drive to Venice though, and would not recommend doing so.

 So many people have difficulty finding somewhere to stay in Venice with a small child.
 I do not have anywhere to recommend for accommodation in Venice.
 In fact, I would actually recommend staying outside of Venice, unless you flew there.